Barnacl437/HELOS/README.md

 ## More about this (```osinfo``` content)
  This is a recovered copy of HEL OS in the game High Entropy: Challenges, after an information collection.

- This is a visually clone of how it work.
+ This is an intuitive clone of how it work.

  In the game, it has a rudimentary GUI, but I'm kinda lazy to do that.
 (Need some help)